xarray/osgverse/README.md

 4. misc: Chinese IME CiKu files, font files, screenshots...
 5. tests: Some test data

+#### Prepare and build third-party libraries
+1. By default, osgVerse will find third-party libraries as follows:
+  - OpenGL: from the system.
+Note that some Linux distributions (e.g., Qilin) should enable VERSE_FIND_LEGACY_OPENGL first.
+  - OpenSceneGraph: from environment variable $OSG_ROOT.
+  - SDL, Draco, Bullet, etc.: from CMake variable ${VERSE_3RDPARTY_PATH}, which is <osgverse_folder>/../Dependencies by default.
+    - Actually path to find includes and libraries will be automatically set to '${VERSE_3RDPARTY_PATH}/<platform>'.
+    - For x86/x64 build: <platform> is 'x86/x64'.
+    - For Android build: <platform> is 'android'.
+    - For MacOSX/IOS build: <platform> is 'apple/ios'.
+    - For WebAssembly (WASM) build: <platform> is 'wasm'.
+    - For Windows UWP build: <platform> is 'uwp'.
+2. Build Draco:
+  - For WebAssembly (WASM):
+    - export EMSCRIPTEN=<emsdk_folder>/upstream/emscripten
+    - cmake -DCMAKE_TOOLCHAIN_FILE=$EMSCRIPTEN/cmake/Modules/Platform/Emscripten.cmake -DDRACO_WASM=ON
+            -DDRACO_JS_GLUE=OFF -DCMAKE_INSTALL_PREFIX=<your_path>/Dependencies/wasm <draco_folder>
+  - See https://github.com/google/draco/blob/master/BUILDING.md for other platforms.
+3. Build ZLMediaKit: TBD...
+4. TBD...

 #### Build from Source
 0. Assume that osgVerse source code is already at <osgverse_folder>.
 1. Desktop Windows / Linux